Home / World Travel Guides / Events & Festivals / Bristol Balloon Festival 2026 – Dates, Tickets, Parking & Night Glow

 History & Background

-The Bristol International Balloon Fiesta was first launched in 1979, founded by Don Cameron — the visionary behind Cameron Balloons, the world’s largest balloon manufacturer based right here in Bristol.
-What began with just a handful of balloons has grown into Europe’s largest annual ballooning event, drawing crowds of over 500,000 people across the weekend.
+The Bristol International Balloon Fiesta began in 1979 and was founded by Don Cameron, the founder of Cameron Balloons, which remains the world’s largest hot air balloon manufacturer and is based in Bristol.
+What started as a small gathering of balloons has grown into Europe’s largest annual hot air balloon event, attracting crowds of more than 500,000 visitors over the festival weekend.

 Location & Venue Details

-The Bristol Balloon Festival 2025 takes place at the Ashton Court Estate, a historic 850-acre parkland just two miles from Bristol city centre.
-Set on the western edge of the River Avon, the estate provides sweeping lawns, deer parks, and commanding views across the city — a perfect natural amphitheatre for the spectacle of mass balloon ascents.
+The Bristol Balloon Festival 2026 takes place at Ashton Court Estate, a historic 850-acre parkland located about two miles from Bristol city centre.
+The estate sits on high ground overlooking the River Avon, the city of Bristol, and the Clifton Suspension Bridge, making it one of the most spectacular locations in the UK for hot air balloon launches.

 Getting There & Transport Info

-By Bus: Local Stagecoach and First Bus services run frequently along key routes.
-From the city centre, routes X1, X2, X3, and 8/9 stop near Ashton Gate Stadium, a 15–20 minute walk to the Fiesta site.
-City routes 75 and 76 also connect north and south Bristol with the city centre.
+Local bus services also run near Ashton Court.
+From Bristol city centre, bus routes X1, X2, X3, and routes 8 and 9 stop near Ashton Gate Stadium, which is about a 15 to 20 minute walk to the festival entrance.
+Bus routes 75 and 76 also connect north and south Bristol with the city centre and can be used to reach areas close to Ashton Court.

 Ticketing, Parking & Hospitality

-The Bristol Balloon Fiesta is free to attend — no general admission ticket is required.
-However, you must plan for parking, shuttle transport, and any hospitality upgrades.
+The Bristol Balloon Fiesta is free to attend and no general admission ticket is required.
+However, most visitors will need to pay for parking, shuttle transport, food, rides, or hospitality experiences during the event.

-All tickets are per vehicle, single entry, and non-refundable even if balloon flights are cancelled due to weather.
+All parking tickets are sold per vehicle, single entry only, and are non-refundable, even if balloon flights are cancelled due to bad weather, which is important for visitors to be aware of.

 Main Highlights & What to Expect

-Stages & Music: The Moon Stage brings live music from local talent curated by the BIMM Institute, while the Brizzle Kicks Stage focuses on kids’ entertainment, including magic shows, foam parties, and dance competitions.
+Live music and entertainment run throughout the weekend across multiple stages.
+The Moon Stage, curated by the BIMM Institute Bristol, features live music from local artists and performers, while the Brizzle Kicks Stage focuses on family entertainment, including magic shows, foam parties, children’s performances, and dance competitions.

-With its unique mix of ballooning spectacle and family festival atmosphere, the Bristol Balloon Fiesta is more than just a balloon event — it’s a full weekend celebration of Bristol culture.
+With its combination of balloon launches, Night Glows, live music, arena entertainment, food festivals, and family activities, the Bristol Balloon Fiesta is not just a balloon event but a full weekend festival and one of the biggest annual events in Bristol.

 Balloon Launches, Night Glows & Rides